ynx0/airlock/Airlock Integration Testing Guide.md

 Here is a list of each function and what it does:

 * `downloadUrbitRuntime` - downloads the urbit runtime binary from bootstrap.urbit.org
+* `downloadLatestOTA` - downloads the `urbit/urbit` repo, which contains the arvo kernel and boot pill
 * `start_ship` - starts a fakezod from an existing pier (`./urbit zod`)
 * `send2ship` - sends arbitrary input to the dojo of the fakezod
 * `getLastNLines` - gets the last `n` lines from the fakezod's output (from "fakeship_output.log")